Catalog: Capital Area Intermediate Unit 15 (WebReg)

 Monthly opportunity for School Nurses across the region to collaborate and connect over learning opportunities, guest speakers, best practices and case studies.
 All sessions are virtual and qualify for 1 hour of Act 48 credit.
 Sessions are ONE HOUR in length and provide flexibility as you continue to sustain the nurse's office in your building.

-Program: Professional Development (ACT 48)
+Program: Technology Services - Professional Development

 Dates: 10/9/2025